-Every year a handful of Danish language geeks kårer årets danske ord (elect the Danish ”word of the year”).
-This year, Sproglaboratoriet (’The Language Lab’), a Danish radio programme, had nominated the following twelve ord:
+Every year a handful of Norwegian language geeks kårer årets norske ord (elect the Norwegian ”word of the year”).
+Språkrådet, the Norwegian Language Council, ranked the following ten candidates for 2014:

 10. deleøkonomi (’share economy’) means that you share & recycle resources.
 Maybe you own a car together with your neighbour or borrow your best friend’s wedding costume…

 9. A ståhjuling (’stand-wheelie’) is a segway. 🙂

 8. A luseskjørt (’lice skirt’) is a new technology to shield oppdrettslaks (bred salmons) from lus (lice).

 7. Whenever the excitement of your tablet or cell phone makes you look like a humpback, you’re suffering from mobilnakke (’mobile neck’).

 6. A gittercelle (grid cell) is a special kind of cell in your brain.
 The word was made popular by Norwegian scientists May-Britt Moser and Edvard Moser, who both won this year’s Nobelpris in medisin.

 5. Stordata is a neat Norwegization of ’big data’ (huge amounts of information that companies like Google are able to analyze).

 4. Pøbelgran means ”mob spruce” and is a (non-Norwegian) spruce that’s growing outside a plantation, causing havoc among the local trær og planter (trees and plants)!